walmartlabs/lacinia/docs/tutorial/component.rst

 Lifecycle is optional; trivial components may not need it.
 In our case, we use the ``start`` method as an opportunity to load and compile the Lacinia schema.

-Notice that we are passing the component into ``load-schema``.
-This isn't necessary yet, but in later iterations of the Clojure Game Geek application, the ``:schema-provider`` component will have dependencies on other components, generally because a field resolver will need access to the component.

 When you implement a protocol, you must implement all the methods of the protocol.